s1388379/COMP2090SEF_GroupProject/README.md

 ---

 ## ⚠️ Limitations

 - The system is a simplified simulation and does not include:
   - Database storage
   - Graphical User Interface (GUI)
 - The triage system is currently rule-based and not dynamically optimised
-- The system is designed for demonstration rather than large-scale deployment
+- The system is designed for demonstration and learning purposes rather than large-scale deployment

 ---

 ## 🚀 Future Improvements

-- Integrate heap-based priority queue into triage system
+- Integrate a heap-based priority queue into the triage system
-- Add GUI for better user interaction
+- Add a GUI for better user interaction
 - Implement persistent storage (file/database)
-- Expand system to include billing or medical records
+- Expand the system to include billing or medical records

 ---

 ## 📌 Academic Honesty

 This project is developed by our group.
 External resources and AI tools (e.g., ChatGPT) were used for idea refinement, debugging, and report polishing.
-All code and concepts have been reviewed and understood by the group members in accordance with HKMU academic honesty policies.
+All code and concepts have been reviewed and understood by the group members in accordance with HKMU academic honesty policies and course project requirements.